Pilot of Bryant helicopter tried to avoid heavy fog - WHIZ News

 Also killed were John Altobelli, 56, longtime head coach of Southern California’s Orange Coast College baseball team; his wife, Keri; and daughter, Alyssa, who played on the same basketball team as Bryant’s daughter; and Christina Mauser, a girls’ basketball coach at a Southern California elementary school.

-The Orange Coast baseball team planned a tribute to its coach before its season opener Tuesday afternoon.
+The Orange Coast baseball team planned a tribute to its coach before its season opener Tuesday afternoon, and the Lakers canceled Tuesday night’s game against the Los Angeles Clippers.

 The pilot, Ara Zobayan, was chief pilot for the craft’s owner, Island Express Helicopters.
 He also was a flight instructor, had more than 8,000 hours of flight time and had flown Bryant and other celebrities several times before, including Kylie Jenner.